 If that is part of your past – and it likely is – then I am here to say that’s not our present and it’s certainly not our future.
 We consciously and purposefully address diversity and inclusion, through dialog and action.

 Do we always get it right?
-Probably not.
+Absolutely not.
 Are we always trying?
 Absolutely.

-If you want to talk, visit me at the Grace Hopper Celebration of Women in Computing event October 19-21 in Houston.
+Visit me at the annual conference & exposition presented by NBMBAA and Prospanica September 26-30 in Philadelphia.
 Or send me an email.
 I want to share my story, and I want to hear yours.